bxlab/cmdb-quantbio/assignments/lab/machine_learning/assignment/index.md

 Using the `xpresso_predict.py` script and the trained model that you downloaded, predict gene expression from the fasta file of human promoters.
 You can use the `--help` argument with `xpresso_predict.py` to determine what command you need to run. <br><br>

-After running the prediction model, compare these results to the results you got from class.
-Generate a plot that shows the correlation between the predicted expression values you got during the live-coding exercise to the expression values you got from running the Xpresso model. **NOTE**: you may need to ensure that the genes are in the same order between the predicted output here, and predicted expression from the live-coding.
+After running the prediction model, compare these results to predicted expression values from the paper.
+Generate a plot that shows the correlation between the predicted expression values from the paper to the expression values you got from running the Xpresso model yourself. **NOTE**: you may need to ensure that the genes are in the same order between the predicted output here, and predicted expression from the paper.

-Compare the predictions you got from this model to what was reported in the paper (the txt file we exported from excel and worked with in python in the interactive lecture).
+Compare the predictions you got from this model to what was reported in the paper.
 In your README, answer the following questions:

 1. Are the predictions different, or the same?
 Are there any trends that you notice looking at the data?
 2. Looking at the `xpresso_predict.py` script you downloaded, why do you think the predictions may differ? <br><br>